 Vyhlidka Maj is the famous viewpoint spot overlooking the Vltava River near Prague.
 Some people also call it the “Horseshoe Bend of Europe”.
 After doing some amazing day trips from Prague to places like Kutna Hora and Karlstejn Castle we really wanted to find a good place to hike and get out in nature.

-That’s when we saw the famous viewpoint picture that shows the Vltava River bending around a bunch of trees and were sold.
-It was our mission to find how to get to Vyhlidka Maj via public transport and make a day trip out of it.
+That’s when we saw a picture of the famous viewpoint that shows the Vltava River bending around a bunch of trees not too far from Prague.
+It was our mission to find how to get to Vyhlidka Maj from Prague and explore the countryside of the Czech Republic.

 Disclosure: This post contains sponsored content.
 We only recommend products and brands that we have tried and truly like.
 Thank you for your support and understanding!